imbrem/old-isotope-semantics/sections/free-model.typ

 #todo[pull up to syntax section]

-#todo[play with first-variable use, which should make block composition Always True (TM); then need nicer weakening where we only drop _unshadowed_ variables, leading to "all or nothing drops"]

 == Metatheory

 #todo[SSA property not quite compositional _enough_; insures for subterms, but is not insured _by_ subterms, Pull down to equational theory section?]